 legal resources necessary to hold negligent facilities accountable.

 Families are often aware that nursing facilities do not always provide our loved ones the highest level of compassionate care in nursing facilities, assisted-living homes, and rehabilitation centers.
 Many nursing home residents become the victims of deliberate or negligent or abusive behavior that caused the injury or claims their life prematurely.
-If your loved one is residing in a nursing facility in Greenville County, and believe they are the victim of abuse or neglect, the attorneys at the South Carolina Nursing Home Law Center attorneys can help you find justice and hold those legally responsible for your loved one's harm financially accountable.
-Our lawyers have handled cases just like yours.Linville Court at the Cascades Verdae
+If your loved one is residing in a nursing facility in Greenville County, and believe they are the victim of abuse or neglect, our network of attorneys in South Carolina can help you find justice and hold those legally responsible for your loved one's harm financially accountable.
+Our affiliated lawyers have handled cases just like yours.Linville Court at the Cascades Verdae

 This Nursing Home is a corporate 'for profit' 44-certified bed Center providing cares and services to residents of Greenville and Greenville County, South Carolina.
 The Medicare/Medicaid-participating Facility is located at: